 He has done all these things and still maintains one of the highest clearance rates in the Investigations Division.
 Inv.
 Gibbs made concentrated efforts to make James City County a safer community in which to live.
 His outstanding service and dedication is to be commended.

 Inv.
 Rochard is a consummate “Team Player” and this is witnessed in his strong ability and willingness to assist others.
 Inv.
 Rochard devoted his talents and efforts to investigate his cases and accomplish what he started, no matter how much time it would take.
 Inv.
-Rochard committed 100% of his time & effort to the betterment of the Department and the communities we serve.
+Rochard committed 100 percent of his time and effort to the betterment of the Department and the communities we serve.
 He took on new assignments and helped other officers without hesitation.
-He used innovative techniques to improve officers’ physical fitness & morale within the Department.
+He used innovative techniques to improve officers’ physical fitness and morale within the Department.